Facebook Pixel

 Current Description

 A more unusual citrus variety, also known as a mini lemon or Lemon 'Lyvia', these trees make great gifts when space is limited and are brilliant way to introduce someone to the joys of growing citrus.
-Grown up a small trellis and looking lovely again this week, just as pictured with plenty of fresh new season growth and a few ripening green fruits.
+Grown up a small trellis and looking lovely again this week, just as pictured with plenty of fresh new season growth and 2 or 3 yellow ripening fruits.
+It won't be long before these are ready to enjoy straight from the tree - delicious!
 Good to know: Although we carefully wrap and pack our plants to protect them, when fruit are ripe and / or heavy on the plant, it is not unusual for them to be dislodged during transit.
 The good news is they can still be used, and it will trigger the plant to produce more fruit and flowers.

 1 x Limequat Trellis + £0.00